top of page

 ‘Oh, ye-yes,’ Ashutosh said, and continued, ‘one request- please do not open this paper now.
 Keep it as it is for two days.
 Later you can read it.’

-The man was a little surprised and worried too at his unexpected request.
+The man was a little surprised and worried about this unexpected request.
 Holding his breath he stuttered, ‘Why, sir?!’

 The astrologer pretended as if he was searching for something.
-‘It's important, very important that you don’t open it,’ curtly he replied without eye contacting with the man.
-The man kept quiet, understood his gesture.
-Silently nodded his head and left the place.
+‘It's important, very important!
+Don't open it now,’ he replied without eye contact with the man.
+The man kept quiet and understood his gesture.
+Silently he nodded his head and left the place.

 On his way back, he was constantly thinking about the paper.
 After reaching home, he kept the paper in a safe place.
-His wife felt weird seeing his husband’s gloomy face.
+Arati felt uneasy looking at the gloomy face of her husband.
 She dared not to ask any question but worried about him not being happy.

 'Hey, can you hear me?
 Don't open the paper, ok?
 No mistake, got it?
 We both can go through it when I’ll be back from the tour,’ the man said to his wife reminding her of the astrologer’s request.

-The next day, the businessman had a tour to a nearby place.
+The next day, the businessman had a short trip.
 Before leaving his home, once again he reminded his wife about the warning of the astrologer.

 Overwork forced him to stay back there overnight.
 After finishing his work he was ready to return.
 On his way back, however, he met a fatal accident.
 The businessman’s wife was shocked to get the heart-breaking news of her husband.
 She broke down.